-This year’s Opening Gala Concert will bring the works of two Irish composers to Cork: Aloys Fleischmann’s Clare’s Dragoons with Band of the Defence Forces (Owen Gilhooly – Baritone) along with Bernard Geary’s In Praise of a City (Mairead Buicke – Soprano and Goethe Institute Choir, Viva Voce Choir and East Cork Choral Society), conducted by Lt.
+This year’s Opening Gala Concert will bring the works of two Irish composers to Cork: Aloys Fleischmann’s Clare’s Dragoons (Owen Gilhooly – Tenor) and Bernard Geary’s In Praise of a City (Mairead Buicke – Soprano) along with many other Irish works performed by the Band of the Defence Forces along with a bespoke Festival Chorus comprised of Goethe Institute Choir, Viva Voce Choir and East Cork Choral Society, conducted by Lt.
 Col. Mark Armstrong.

 Aloys Fleischmann was born in Munich to Irish-based German parents.
 He graduated from University College Cork.
 As founder of the Cork Symphony Orchestra (1934) but also our own Cork International Choral and Folk Dance Festival (1954), he was a highly influential figure in musical life in Ireland.
 Fleischmann evidently embraced the Gaelic culture in his work, and Clare’s Dragoons is no stranger to that: based on a work by the poet and patriot Thomas Davis, it is a triumphant call to celebrate the nation of Ireland.